HokieGeek/dotfiles/README.md

 ```

 ## Philosophy
 I prefer to KISS as much as possible.
-All I need is a terminal and a browser and I've got all I need with my system.
-I prefer smaller laptops to I try to take advantage of as much real estate as I can.
+All I need is a terminal and a browser and I've got all I need for 99% of what I do.
+I prefer smaller laptops so I try to take advantage of as much real estate as I can.

-I keep the look and feel minimal so that it's less distracting so, to that end the "color scheme" is dark with some gray shadings and a single color used by tmux and the conky bar up top.
-The script bin/schemecolor will sed the indicated color into my tmux and xmonad.hs and will load both so that I can change the color on-the-fly.
+I keep the look and feel minimal so that it's less distracting so, to that end, the "color scheme" is dark with some gray shadings and a single color used by tmux and the conky bar up top.
+The script `bin/schemecolor` will sed the indicated color into my tmux.conf and xmonad.hs and will reload both so that I can change the color on-the-fly.

 ## Features